-Logic

-T 10/12 Writing Assignment Two Due

-S&D Chapter 2: What are arguments and how should we evaluate them?
+Logic W 10/12 Writing Assignment Two Due S&D Chapter 2: What are arguments and how should we evaluate them?
+Sections 1-4 F 10/14 continued T 10/18 S&D Chapter 2: What are arguments and how should we evaluate them?
+Sections 5-8

-W 10/13 continued

-F 10/15 continued

-Searching for the Self T 10/19 Perry A Dialogue On Personal Identity And Immortality, The First Night S&D Chapter 11: Will you be the same person in ten years?
-Could you survive your death ?
-Sections $1-3$ W 10/20 Workshop for Writing Assignment Three F 10/22 Writing Assignment Three Due Perry A Dialogue On Personal Identity And Immortality, The Second Night S&D Chapter 11: Will you be the same person in ten years?
+Searching for the S elf W 10/19 Perry A Dialogue On Personal Identity And Immortality, The First Night S&D Chapter 11: Will you be the same person in ten years?
 Could you survive your death?
-Section 4 T 10/26 Quiz 2 Logic Perry A Dialogue On Personal Identity And Immortality, The Third Night S&D Chapter 11: Will you be the same person in ten years?
+Sections 1-3 F 10/21 Workshop for Writing Assignment Three T 10/25 Writing Assignment Three Due Perry A Dialogue On Personal Identity And Immortality, The Second Night S&D Chapter 11: Will you be the same person in ten years?
 Could you survive your death?
-Section 5 W 10/27 Velleman So It Goes
+Section 4 W 10/26 Quiz 2 Logic F 10/28 Perry A Dialogue On Personal Identity And Immortality, The Third Night S&D Chapter 11: Will you be the same person in ten years?
+Could you survive your death?
+Section 5

+Knowledge and Real lity

+T 11/1 Plato Meno

+W 11/2 Quiz 3 Personal Identity

+F 11/4 Plato Phaedo Russell The World of Universals

+T 11/8 Descartes Meditations on First Philosophy , Meditation One S&D Chapter 5: Can we be completely certain about anything?, Sections 1&2

+Reading Break 11/9 - 11/11 No Classes

+T 11/15 Descartes Meditations on First Philosophy , Meditation Two S&D Chapter 5: Can we be completely certain about anything?, Sections 3&4

+W 11/16 continued

-Knowledge and Reality F 10/29 Plato Meno T 11/2 Quiz 3 Personal Identity Meno continued W 11/3 Plato Phaedo Russell The World of Universals F 11/5 Descartes Meditations on First Philosophy , Meditation One S&D Chapter 5: Can we be completely certain about anything? , Section 1 T 11/9 Descartes Meditations on First Philosophy , Meditation Two S&D Chapter 5: Can we be completely certain about anything? , Sections 2-4 Reading Break 11/10 - 11/12 No Classes T 11/16 continued W 11/17 Descartes Meditations on First Philosophy , Meditations Three through Six S&D Chapter 5: Can we be completely certain about anything? , Sections 5-9
+F 11/18 Descartes Meditations on First Philosophy , Meditations Three through Six S&D Chapter 5: Can we be completely certain about anything? , Sections 5-9

 Knowledge and Reality continued

-F 11/19 continued Workshop for Writing Assignment Four T 11/23 Locke from An Essay Concerning Human Understanding Russell Appearance and Reality, The Existence of Matter W 11/24 Writing Assignment Four Due S&D Chapter 6: Can we trust our senses?, Sections $1-3$ F 11/26 Berkeley Three Dialogues between Hylas and Philonous , First Dialogue S&D Chapter 6: Can we trust our senses? , Sections 4 & 5 T 11/30 Berkeley Three Dialogues between Hylas and Philonous, Third Dialogue W 12/1 Quiz 4 Knowledge and Reality S&D Chapter 6: Can we trust our senses? , Sections 6-7 F 12/3 Workshop for Writing Assignment Five (Last day of class for this term!)
-T 12/7 Writing Assignment Five Due
+T 11/22 Russell Appearance and Reality Locke from An Essay Concerning Human Understanding

+W 11/23 Workshop for Writing Assignment Four

+F 11/25 Writing Assignment Four Due

+S&D Chapter 6: Can we trust our senses?, Sections 1-3

+T 11/29 Berkeley Three Dialogues between Hylas and Philonous , First Dialogue S&D Chapter 6: Can we trust our senses? , Sections 4 & 5

+W 11/30 continued

+F 12/2 Workshop for Writing Assignment Five

+MONDAY 12/5 Quiz 4 Knowledge and Reality

+W 12/7 Writing Assignment Five Due